 Our editors independently research, test, and recommend the best products and services; you can learn more about our review process here.
 We may receive commissions on purchases made from our chosen links.

-Best for the UK: Ceptics USA to UK Plug at Amazon "Keeps things simple for those planning a vacation to the United Kingdom."
+"Keeps things simple for those planning a vacation to the U.K."

 Our Top Picks

 Best Overall: Foval Power Step Down 220V to 110V Voltage Converter

 While many modern devices are capable of transitioning automatically between different voltages, some aren’t.
 This is where the Foval Power Step Down Converter comes in.
 It converts 220/240V to 110/120V, allowing you to use your single voltage American appliances safely in Europe.
 Appliances that require over 200 watts are the exception to this rule.
 The converter comes with a European power cable in addition to three removable adapters for the U.S., the U.K., and Australia, so that you can use it for other trips as well.

 With two standard U.S. plugs and four 5V/ 2.4A USB ports, you can charge an array of devices at the same time – just make sure that the total wattage doesn’t exceed 200.
 The power converter automatically shuts down to prevent overloading, overheating, or short-circuiting – keeping you and your appliances safe.
 It measures 4.8 x 3.1 x 1.5 inches and includes a detachable five-foot cord for easy packing.

 If you travel frequently, consider investing in the HAOZI All-in-One Universal Travel Adapter rather than limiting yourself to one exclusively for Europe.
 This is also a great purchase for those planning a trip across Europe with stops in countries that don’t accept the standard Type E/F plug.
 Interchangeable input and outlet sockets allow you to use the power adapter in over 150 countries.